-Visiting Algeria?
-You have found my personal notes and travel tips, such as the best time to visit Algeria and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Algeria and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Type of Things to do in Algeria